Highlights of part I – Macro Fundamentals

 “…every dollar of government deficits has to be offset with private sector surpluses purely from an accounting standpoint, because one sector’s income is another sector’s spending, so it all has to add up to zero.
 That’s the starting point.
 It’s a truism, basically.
 Where it goes from being a truism and an accounting identity to an economic

-relationship is once you recognize that cyclical impulses to the economy depend on desired changes in these sector’s financial balances.”
+relationship is once you recognise that cyclical impulses to the economy depend on desired changes in these sector’s financial balances.”

 Jan Hatzius – Chief economist of global investment research at Goldman Sachs